 Why ART ?

-You switch it on and the tracking works.
+- Reliability: You switch it on and the tracking works.

-Easy handling: you don’t need any long training or too deep details.
+- Easy handling: Easy handling: you don’t need any long training or too deep details.

-Easy to calibrate and re-calibrate.
+- Easy calibration: Easy to calibrate and re-calibrate.

-Security of investment by longevity of the systems.
+- Good investment: Security of investment by longevity of the systems.

-Because of the stability and reliability of ART products, we have low maintenance costs for the system.
+- Low maintenance costs: Because of the stability and reliability of ART products, we have low maintenance costs for the system.

 Together with his team, Dietz defines, drives and supports the implementation of the Bombardier Digital Mockup for manufacturing directive.
 He ensures product quality meets customer needs by developing the standardized methodology and tools across the global organization.
 The collected data flows from the CATIA V5 design system via a product lifecycle management system into a virtual reality solution from the ESI Group that goes by the name of IC.IDO and contains tracking cameras from ART.
 “In the end, we can view the developed vehicle on high resolution ‘powerwalls’ – and even touch it,” says Dietz.
 Looking ahead, he wants to establish virtual reality on a global scale and, as a result, save up to 70 percent on prototypes – a welcome cash benefit for Bombardier and its clients.

 - 4 x TRACKPACK/E tracking cameras

 - Input devices: ART Flystick3 with ART Headtracking